-The right to reject any bid
+The right to reject any bid is reserved, if deemed by the Comptroller

-City of New York-Finance Department, Comptroller's Office, May 3, 1894.
+Compi City of New York-Finance Department, 1 Comptroller's Office, May 3, 1894.

 The above sale is postponed to Tuesday, May 29, 1894, at the same hour and place.